Gold mining: Responses

+Fairtrade and Fairmined dual certification for gold was launched across the United Kingdom on 14 February 2011, a joint scheme between The Fairtrade Foundation and The Association for Responsible Mining.
+The Fairmined mark ensures that the gold has been extracted in a fair and responsible manner.
 The "No Dirty Gold" campaign, working with a number of campaigning partners, was established in 2004 and aims "to ensure that gold mining operations respect human rights and the environment" through a call for changes in gold mining techniques and processes.
 The impacts of mining on the environment are long-lasting, and active land management and restoration are needed to ensure recovery.
 A barrier to the restoration of environments is cost.
 Limited funding is a major barrier in implementing commitments.
-Restoration costs vary widely between difference approaches, such as passive and active restoration.
-Additionally, governments have started to promote the formalization of gold mining.
-This formalization puts the government in a better position to govern the sectors, manage environmental impacts, and direct mining away from ecologically sensitive areas.
+Restoration costs vary widely between different approaches, such as passive and active restoration.
+Some regulations can incentivize formalization of artisanal mining, increase gold production, manage environmental impacts, and direct mining away from ecologically sensitive areas.

-Peak gold

-Peak gold is the date at which the maximum rate of global gold extraction is reached.
-According to Hubbert peak theory, after the peak, the rate of production declines until it approaches zero.
-Unlike petroleum, which is destroyed in use, gold can be reused and recycled.